AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 This tutorial requires a working understanding of the following components of Adobe Experience Platform:

-* [Experience Data Model (XDM)](../../../xdm/home.md): The standardized framework by which Experience Platform organizes customer experience data.
+* [Experience Data Model (XDM)](../../../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.
     * [Basics of schema composition](../../../xdm/schema/composition.md): Learn about the basic building blocks of XDM schemas.
     * [Create a schema in the UI](../../../xdm/tutorials/create-schema-ui.md): A tutorial covering the basics of working with the Schema Editor.
 * [Identity Service](../../../identity-service/home.md): Bridges customer identities from disparate data sources across devices and systems.